Rodolfo Arruabarrena

-Rodolfo Martín Arruabarrena (born 20 July 1975) is an Argentine professional football manager and former player, who was recently the manager of the Saudi Pro League club Al-Taawoun.
+Rodolfo Martín Arruabarrena (born 20 July 1975), known as El Vasco (The Basque), is an Argentine professional football manager and former player, who is the manager of the Boca Juniors.
 A left-back, he spent most of his career with Boca Juniors, where he began his professional career, and Spanish club Villarreal.

 Club career

 Argentina

 "El Vasco" Arruabarrena (The Basque) debuted professionally in 1993 with Boca Juniors, where he played until 2000, except for the Apertura 1996, when he was lent to Rosario Central for six months.
 After returning to Boca, he gained a place in the regular squad.

 While with Boca, Rodolfo Arruabarrena won the Apertura in 1998 and the Clausura in 1999 Argentine first division tournaments, as well as the Copa Libertadores 2000.
 He played a total of 178 games for Boca in all competitions, scoring 7 goals.

 Villarreal

 From Boca he moved to Spanish Villarreal in mid 2000.
 Because of his reliability while playing as the team's left-back, he has been the team's captain in several occasions.
 He holds Villarreal's record of appearances in La Liga, with 178 first division matches with El Submarino Amarillo (as of 9 December 2005).

-Arruabarrena's goals in the 2005–06 UEFA Champions League helped to eliminate Scottish club Rangers F.C. and Italians Inter Milan to reach the semi-finals in the club's first ever season in the competition.
+Arruabarrena's goals in the 2005–06 UEFA Champions League helped to eliminate Scottish club Rangers and Italians Inter Milan to reach the semi-finals in the club's first ever season in the competition.

-With Villarreal CF he won the UEFA Intertoto Cup in 2003 and 2004, and played 200 league and international matches for the Spanish team (as of 10 September 2006).
+With Villarreal, he won the UEFA Intertoto Cup in 2003 and 2004, and played 200 league and international matches for the Spanish team (as of 10 September 2006).